spotlightpa/poor-richard/content/news/2020-02-19-harrisburg-catholic-diocese-to-declare-bankruptcy-the-first-to-do-so-in-pa-under-weight-of-clergy-sex-abuse-claims.md

 slug = "harrisburg-diocese-bankruptcy-catholic-clergy-sex-abuse-victim-compensation-lawsuits"
-authors = ["Angela Couloumbis"] byline = "Angela Couloumbis of Spotlight PA and Jeremy Roebuck of the Philadelphia Inquirer" title = "Harrisburg Catholic diocese to declare bankruptcy, the first to do so in Pa. under weight of clergy sex abuse claims" description = "The move comes six months after the diocese announced it had paid out $12 million to more than 100 victims of decades-old sexual abuse as part of an independently run compensation program similar to those launched by most of the state’s other Catholic dioceses." blurb = "The move comes six months after the diocese announced it had paid out $12 million to more than 100 victims of decades-old sexual abuse as part of an independently run compensation program similar to those launched by most of the state’s other Catholic dioceses." kicker = "Religion" suppress-featured = false
+authors = ["Angela Couloumbis"] byline = "Angela Couloumbis of Spotlight PA and Jeremy Roebuck of the Philadelphia Inquirer" title = "Harrisburg Catholic diocese declares bankruptcy, the first to do so in Pa. under weight of clergy sex abuse claims" description = "Among its top 20 creditors, 19 were accusers with unresolved clergy sex abuse lawsuits work their way through the courts." blurb = "Among its top 20 creditors, 19 were accusers with unresolved clergy sex abuse lawsuits work their way through the courts." kicker = "Religion" suppress-featured = false
 +++